-We are receiving shipments of both Pfizer and Moderna vaccines.
+We have received shipments of both Pfizer and Moderna vaccines.
 Vaccine quantities in these shipments are determined by the state.

 Who can receive the vaccine?

-UF Health will follow state recommendations for prioritization of vaccine administration, based on:
+When vaccine supply is available, UF Health is following state recommendations for prioritization of vaccine administration, based on:

 - Available quantities

 - Advice from the Centers for Disease Control and Prevention

 - Advice from other health care experts